 1. Virtue and Perfection: We conflate integrity with virtue and the notion of completion with perfection.
 This presents a host of problems, most of which find us viewing integrity and completion personally:

-- Conflating virtue with integrity will close off any possibility of communication when we break our word and mask any incomplete item we tolerate.
+—Conflating virtue with integrity will close off any possibility of communication when we break our word and mask any incomplete item we may tolerate.

-- Perfection also personalizes the notion of integrity (being whole and complete) as our “ideal” self and causes us to live life by avoiding mistakes or acknowledging gaps.
+—Perfection also personalizes the notion of integrity (being whole and complete) by projecting an “ideal” self.
+This causes us to live life by avoiding mistakes or acknowledging gaps — all to preserve that “ideal” self.
 Can you see the lack of freedom that imposes on us?
 The most profound learning for humans happens in the gap between the actual and the aspirational.
 When we freely explore that gap, we can become more fully human.
 Perfection forecloses that possibility.

 - If we view life through a normative lens, we concern ourselves with what’s wrong, and how to fix it to be “ideal.”
 To be perfect means that problems should not exist, so we avoid or deny them, or seek out prescriptions to fix them.

-— If we consider this descriptive view, we are concerned with what’s missing or essential to bring forth a designated possibility, and how to create it.
-Problems are inevitable and universal, so we invent possibilities.
+- If we consider a descriptive view, we are concerned with what’s missing or essential to bring forth a designated possibility, and how to create it.
+Problems are seen as inevitable and universal, so we invent possibilities.

 2. FEAR of Observing You have a Weak Word

-- When maintaining integrity is wrapped up in virtue or perfection, we cannot see or acknowledge when we are not going to keep our word or clean up any related mess or impact.
-The possibility of being out of integrity is such a threat that we avoid it (like it was when you were a child), rather than accept the challenge to deal with it.
+— When maintaining integrity is wrapped up in virtue or perfection, it becomes a matter of our identity.
+We cannot see or acknowledge when we are not going to keep our word or clean up any related mess or impact.
+The possibility of being out of integrity is such a threat to our identity that we avoid it (like it was when you were a child), rather than accept the challenge to deal with it.

 — When we fail at keeping our word, most of us fear the possibility of looking bad and the ensuing loss of power and respect.
 We choose the apparent short-term gain of avoiding this fear by stepping over items, not holding others accountable, or hiding that we cannot or will not keep our word.
 We choose to look good, which often has us look bad.

-- This fear blinds us to the dignity that accrues from the possibility of “honoring” our word, which often entails not keeping one’s word with integrity (see the last blog).
+— This fear blinds us to the dignity that accrues from the possibility of “honoring” our word, which often entails not keeping one’s word with integrity (see last blog on Integrity, Part 1).
 See Blind Spot #7.